PHOTO GALLERY | 'Skills my dad taught me': Ditko father-son duo teaming up for art exhibit

 ‘A positive influence’

-At 13 years old, Patrick Ditko accompanied his father to Uniontown to measure every inch of the building, and soon-after he was working in his father's office as a draftsman.
+At 13 years old, Patrick Ditko accompanied his father to Uniontown to measure every inch of the building, and soon afterward, he was working in his father’s office as a draftsman.

 Years of instruction from his father still influence Patrick Ditko’s style.